RadialDevGroup/ombudsman/processes/onboarding/CULTURAL_DISCOVERY.md

 ## Exercise:

+- Types of goals to be documented:
+  - personal career goals
+  - personal goals at Radial
+  - goals about how Radial will be

 - Journal about:
     - Negative and positive work experiences
-    - Document goals based on those work experiences
+    - Document the above goals based on those work experiences
     - Express the goals in 3-7 values
 - *Prompts for journaling*
     - What are your goals at the company?